yutakahirano/fetch-with-streams/README.md

 - Step 7 is modified as follow.
   - If _body_ is given, run these substeps:
     1. Let _bytes_ and _Content-Type_ be the result of extracting body.
-    1. Set _r_'s readable stream to the result of constructing a fixed ReadableByteStream with an array consisting of a Uint8Array whose contents are _bytes_.
+    1. Set _r_'s readable stream to the result of constructing a fixed FetchReadableByteStream with an array consisting of a Uint8Array whose contents are _bytes_.
 Rethrow any exceptions.
     1. (same)

 [clone() method on Response] (https://fetch.spec.whatwg.org/#dom-response-clone) should be modified as follows.